Spring Garden Revival

 Understanding Brush Types, Invasive Species & Specialized Disposal in Pembroke's Glacial Till & Rocky New England Terrain

-Pembroke’s landscape, shaped by glacial till and rocky soils, supports a mix of native and invasive brush.
-Common invasive species include:
+Pembroke’s landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
+Common invasives include:

 • Common Buckthorn (Rhamnus cathartica) and Glossy Buckthorn (Frangula alnus)